Cover 9781785909702x

 “It’s always worth reading the incomparable Philip Cowley.
 This delicious selection box of political insight you never guessed you needed will delight even the nerd who thinks they know everything.”

-Patrick Maguire, chief political commentator at The Times
+Patrick Maguire, chief political commentator, The Times

 Show more